ALCHElVlY/Inarius/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/ALCHElVlY/inarius/issues) for a list of known issues, and [project board](https://github.com/ALCHElVlY/inarius/projects/1) for a list of planned updates.
+See the [open issues](https://github.com/ALCHElVlY/inarius/issues) for a list of known issues, and [project board](https://github.com/ALCHElVlY/inarius/projects/1) for a list of planned updates, and features.